Send the link below via email or IMCopy

 Kennedy hinted at providing assistance, but nothing more.

 ~Buddhist flag, banned by Diem

-To fight against Vietcong, Diem decided to move all villagers to protected areas; villagers resented the move.
+To fight against Vietcong, Diem decided to move all villagers to protected areas; villagers resented being moved from their ancestors land.

 Unstable and inefficient military rule continued in the South.